phaustin/a301_students_eoas/notebooks/week7/writing_geotiffs_with_rioxarray.md

 +++

-## Reading in the geotiff to a DataArray
+## xarray introduction

+An [xarray](https://foundations.projectpythia.org/core/xarray/xarray-intro.html) is a python container that wraps a numpy array.
+It adds some additional features:

+- the_array.data:  the original numpy array (in our case, the raster)
+- the_array.dims:  named dimensions for the array, for example a 3 dimensional remote sensing DataArray might have dimensions named ["channel","lons","lats"] or ["band","y","x"]
+- the_array.coords: the coordinates for each dimension.
+In our case the lons and lats coordinates of the center of each pixel, and the band numbers.
+- the_array.attrs:  a dictionary of keys and values for metadata -- in our case this would be all the geotiff tags

++++

+## rioxarray

-rioxarray uses rasterio to handle the gis attributes like the map projection and affine_transform
+The [rioxarray](https://corteva.github.io/rioxarray/stable/getting_started/getting_started.html) library is an xarray plugin that uses rasterio to handle the gis attributes like the map projection and affine_transform and passes data back and forth between rasterio and xarray.
+In the cells below we open the geotiff we wrote in {ref}`week6:geotiffs` and read it in as an xarray.DataArray using rasterio.
+We'll print out data, dims, coords, and attrs and gis attributes like the crs and the affine_transform

 ```{code-cell} ipython3
 from copy import copy